 The prices will load here automatically, if this does not happen for you: Click here to view Prices

 You can depart from Surin (where the elephant project is located) at any time on your end date, although hotel checkout is at 11am.
 A return transfer back to Bangkok is not included but the local team can help you arrange this.
 As the journey from Surin to Bangkok takes around 7 hours we strongly recommend you spend an extra night in Bangkok after your programme and fly home the day after your programme ends.
-Our co-ordinators in country can help you book an extra night in Bangkok.
+Our coordinators in-country can help you book an extra night in Bangkok.